kubernetes/kops/addons/monitoring-standalone/README.md

 # Monitoring Standalone Addon

-Heapster provides basic cluster monitoring and is used running `HorizontalPodAutoscalers` and integrating metrics in kubernetes dashboard.
+Heapster provides basic cluster monitoring and is used for running HorizontalPodAutoscalers and integrating metrics into the kubernetes dashboard.

 ## Usage